We know the arts, cultural, creative, public, private, and academic sectors

 Kirk Woolford

-Kirk is currently Director of the Institute for Creative Technologies at Norwich University of the Arts.
-Most recently, he has co-developed immersive performances with the Emmy-winning film composer Michael Price, music videos with Imogen Heap, created games and interactive elements for BBC’s Strictly Come Dancing and Royal Institution Christmas Lectures, and developed games for stroke rehabilitation.
+Dr Kirk Woolford is a pioneer in the field of Immersive Media, having created his first interactive works in the early 1990s, as a method of exploring cultures and technologies.
+He is currently Director of the Institute for Creative Technologies at Norwich University of the Arts.
+Most recently, he has co-developed immersive performances with the Emmy-winning film composer Michael Price and music videos with Imogen Heap.
+Kirk breing valuable expertise as a practionner and academic in the art/tech field.

 Rosalind Coleman